 Rice Bran Oil

-Rice bran oil often easy to find at grocery stores making it a good go-to carrier oil.
+Rice bran oil is often easy to find at grocery stores making it a good go-to carrier oil.
 It has a neutral scent and pale color.
-Rice bran oil is high in phyto-sterols (which have anti-inflammatory properties) and squalene.
+Rice bran oil is high in phytosterols (which have anti-inflammatory properties) and squalene.

 Daikon Radish Seed Oil

-Daikon seed oil is clear, odorless and light feeling.
+Daikon seed oil is clear, odorless, and light feeling.
 It is a good carrier oil for hair, especially fine hair giving it a silky texture.
-It has a generous 12% omega 3 fatty acid content, which make it more prone to oxidation so I recommend storing it in the fridge to extend the shelf life.
+It has a generous 12% omega 3 fatty acid content, which makes it more prone to oxidation so I recommend storing it in the fridge to extend the shelf life.
 Sealed at room temperature it should last about six months.